What are the Best Essential Oils for Lungs and Respiratory Health?

 Thanks to its properties and warming aroma, it is one of the more unique essential oils for lung health.

 3. Breathe Easier

-Breathe Easier combines Eucalyptus, Lemon, Moroccan Rosemary and Peppermint
+Breathe Easier synergy blend combines Eucalyptus, Lemon, Moroccan Rosemary and Peppermint essential oil.

 Moroccan Rosemary is combined with other anti-inflammatory oils in this energizing blend.
 Also rich in 1,8-cineole, Rosemary supports Eucalyptus' lung-clearing effects while bringing unique herbaceous notes.